RRZE-HPC/TheBandwidthBenchmark/README.md

 This is a collection of simple streaming kernels for teaching purposes.
 It is heavily inspired by John McCalpin's https://www.cs.virginia.edu/stream/.

-It contains the following streaming kernels and the corrsponding data access pattern (Notation: S - store, L - load, WA - write allocate):
+It contains the following streaming kernels with corresponding data access pattern (Notation: S - store, L - load, WA - write allocate):

 * init: S1
 * sum: L1